THE SCHULTZ FAMILY FOUNDATION AND EMES PROJECT

 persons from diverse cultural, social, economic, religious, and

-candidate being commensurate with years, breadth, and depth of
+of the candidate will be commensurate with years, breadth, and

 This search is being led by Katherine

-search, candidates are strongly encouraged to apply as soon as
+pace of this search, candidates are strongly encouraged to apply as

-possible.
-Candidates may submit their cover letter, outlining their
+soon as possible.
+Candidates may submit their cover letter,

-interest and qualifications, along with their resume via NPAG’s
+outlining their interest and qualifications, along with their

 Emes Project LLC is an equal opportunity employer and